fastoch/JavaScript/Classes-vs-Factory-functions.md

 ## Benefits of using Factory Functions over Classes in JavaScript

-- There is no use of the _this_ keyword when instantiating variables, it is only used inside methods.
+- There is no use of the **this** keyword when instantiating variables, it is only used inside methods.
-- There is no use of the _new_ keyword which is often forgotten when creating
+- There is no use of the **new** keyword which is often forgotten when creating objects using classes.
+- It's easier to set up since it looks quite similar to regular functions

 ---
 EOF